-- Destination URL: Provide the URL on which the website is reachable for Awingu.
-Make sure that Awingu is able to access it. - Source Host Header: When a user opens this web application, the Source Host Header will be shown in the URL bar of their browser.
+- Source Host Header: When a user opens this web application, the Source Host Header will be shown in the URL bar of their browser.
 This host header should resolve via DNS to the Awingu environment.
-To increase security, it is recommended not to use a subdomain of the Awingu environment (e.g. don't use intranet.awingu.mycompany.com when awingu.mycompany.com points to your Awingu environment). - Context Policy Labels: Restrict this application to only be accessible within the provided security context.
+To increase security, it is recommended not to use a subdomain of the Awingu environment (e.g. don't use intranet.awingu.mycompany.com when awingu.mycompany.com points to your Awingu environment). - User Labels: User labels are used in the process of authorizing users to applications.
+Only users with labels assigned in this field will see the application in the Applications tab (use all: to be visible for all users).
+See chapter on Label Management for more information. - Context Policy Labels: Restrict this application to only be accessible within the provided security context.
 The context can be configured using the mfa, network or country (2 char ISO 3166-1 alpha code) context policies labels.
-For network and country, you can define multiple options by using comma separated values.
+For network and country, you can define multiple options by using comma-separated values.
 When adding multiple policies, they must all be valid to be able to access the application.
 See the Label Management page for more information and examples.